OraPO: Oracle-educated Reinforcement Learning for Data-efficient and Factual Radiology Report Generation: Experiments

 \subsection{Experimental Setup}

 \textbf{Datasets.} CheXpert Plus \cite{DBLP:journals/corr/abs-2405-19538} is a recent large-scale paired image–text resource that links chest X-ray DICOMs to fully de-identified radiology reports, organized into report subsections and annotated for 14 target pathologies (i.e.\ disease labels).
-The public release includes $\sim$223K image–report pairs across $\sim$187.7k studies and $\sim$64.7k patients, totaling $\sim$36M report tokens.
-For data-efficient reinforcement fine-tuning, we subsample a pool of 1,000 studies with a balanced ground-truth label set via CheXpert labeller \cite{DBLP:conf/aaai/IrvinRKYCCMHBSS19}.
+The public release includes $\sim$223K image–report pairs across $\sim$187.7K studies and $\sim$64.7k patients, totaling $\sim$36M report tokens.
+MIMIC-CXR \cite{DBLP:journals/corr/abs-1901-07042} is a large, publicly available paired image–text resource of chest X-rays in DICOM format with contemporaneous, de-identified radiology reports.
+It contains 377,110 images from 227,943 imaging studies covering 65,379 patients.
+Each study includes one or more views (typically frontal and/or lateral) and a free-text report that often follows Findings and Impression sections.
+For data-efficient fine-tuning, we sample 1{,}000 studies per dataset (\textit{i.e.} 1{,}000 from CheXpert-Plus and 1{,}000 from MIMIC-CXR) with a balanced ground-truth label set via CheXpert labeller \cite{DBLP:conf/aaai/IrvinRKYCCMHBSS19}.
 We also exclude reports with missing sections.
 Following recent works \cite{DBLP:conf/cvpr/WangWLMW0025}, we report results on the test split and extract labels from both generated and GT reports by the CheXpert labeller.
+We further evaluate on the CheXpert Plus human gold set, whose expert-verified labels provide a more reliable basis for evaluation and stronger conclusions.